Don Drysdale: Brooklyn / Los Angeles Dodgers (1956–1969)

-In 1962, Drysdale won 25 games and the Cy Young Award.
+In 1962, Drysdale won 25 games and led the Majors in strikeouts with 232.
+He won the Cy Young Award and was named The Sporting News Player of the Year and Pitcher of the Year.
 In 1963, he struck out 251 batters and won Game 3 of the World Series at Los Angeles's Dodger Stadium over the Yankees, 1–0.
-In 1965 he was the Dodgers' only .300 hitter and tied his own National League record for pitchers with seven home runs.
-That year, he also won 23 games and helped the Dodgers to their third World Championship in Los Angeles.
+In 1965, he was the Dodgers' only .300 hitter and tied his own National League record for pitchers with seven home runs.
+That year, he also won 23 games and helped the Dodgers to their third pennant in Los Angeles.